Analysis: Steaminess Rating

 Sex is seen pretty negatively in the lives of Janie’s mother and grandmother.
 Janie’s mother was violently raped, and Nanny had a baby by her slave master (so that was probably rape, too).

 In marked contrast, sex is usually described as a positive force in Janie’s life, one that brings her joy and pleasure.
 For Janie, sex is usually only present in the happy stages of her marriages; for example, after she insults Joe’s manhood, they no longer sleep together, showing that their already bad marriage has gotten worse.
-Tea Cake is the husband of Janie’s about whom we hear the most sexual references.
+Tea Cake is the husband about whom we hear the most sexual references.
 It comes as no surprise, then, that he is Janie’s true love.

-There are two sexual experiences that readers experience very explicitly with Janie – her pseudo-sexual experience under the pear tree between the bee and the blossom and her session of wild make-up sex with Tea Cake after their fight about Nunkie.
+There are two sexual experiences that readers experience very explicitly with Janie—the pseudo-sexual experience between the bee and the blossom that she witnesses under the pear tree and her session of wild make-up sex with Tea Cake after their fight about Nunkie.

 Both are described very sensually...especially for having been written in the 1930s.
 Daaaang.